 The second thing has to do with the way that the MK-EZ profile bit is adjusted to align with the table.
 There’s a forward/back adjustment and an up/down adjustment for height.
 To make the up/down adjustment you need a wrench to loosen and tighten two bolts.
 However, the forward/back adjustment can be made by two large knobs.

 Although my experiences with the machine are limited it would seem that the up/down adjustment would be used more frequently than the forward/back because tile is commonly different thicknesses.
 It would seem that the knobs would be more useful as a height adjustment so you didn’t have to get a wrench to do this.

 Operating the MK-EZ Profiler

 My first few tile bullnosing runs were difficult.
-I couldn’t get the tile to stay flat along the guide.
-It took several tries and it ruined the edge on first couple of tiles.
+I couldn’t get the tile to stay flat along with the guide.
+It took several tries and it ruined the edge on the first couple of tiles.
 It’s difficult to keep consistent and even pressure the entire time that it’s going along the guide.
 One misstep and it will show on the profile.

 A Bullnosing Tip